Anatomy of a personal color palette

 Better yet, do you want a custom color palette of your very own?
 Let me know!

-"Alive! with Joy" is an eclectic mix of inspiration, design and culture, plus photos.
+"Alive! with Joy" is an eclectic mix of culture, design and current events--plus great photos.
 Always thought provoking.